An Accidental Developer Revives a Kensington Landmark

 The common areas have contemporary designs that at the same time draw on the buildings’ history.
 Other amenities include a fitness center and a commercial space slated to house a coffee shop.

 Wilson’s company is the first tenant in the structure, occupying the second floor of the original 1895 stable building.
-The space where Pop!
+The space designed by Design Librarian where Pop!
 Promos has its offices had a unique and daring structural support: it was suspended from the building’s roof by 30 steel tension rods, leaving a column-free space for the delivery wagons and their horses below.
 Wilson removed most of the rods and added columns below to support the floor in the renovation, but some of those original tension rods remain in place.

 And then there’s the milk-bottle water tower.
 “It was one of the first ones that was shaped like something,” says Jeff Harbison, the fourth-generation descendant of Harbisons’ Dairies’ founder.
 It was also unusual for the time in that it was made from plates of steel that were riveted together; most water towers at the time were made of wood.